70 20 10 Learning Model: What is it? How did it arrive? How does it apply to Learning and Development?

 Origin possibility 3: There is No Origin

-The L&D community is split on the origin of the model and maybe Charles Jennings took a principal that instinctively worked and ran with it.
+The L&D community is split on the origin of the model, and maybe Charles Jennings took a principal that instinctively worked and ran with it.
 The reason that it took ‘hold’ was probably because the L&D community needed a simple model that proved their instincts, which was that learning happens across the piece, not just in classrooms.
-The emerging ‘other theory’ is Pontefract’s 33:33:33 model that is worthwhile understanding.
+The emerging ‘other theory’ is Pontefract’s 33:33:33 model that is a worthwhile understanding.

 How Does the 70 20 10 Framework Apply to Learning?

 Providing Learners with a learning mix is key.
-No longer should a Learner see learning as something that is exclusive to the classroom training.
+No longer should a Learner see learning as something exclusive to the classroom training.
 A Personal Development Plan should include all the elements.
 For examples: